Aubrey-Dyril/Aubrey-Dyril/README.md

 >🎨🖌️🖼️: I’m interested in arts

->✧˖°.🎧📖:I’m currently learning in GLC
+>✧˖°.🎧📖:I’m currently studying in GLC

 > ᯓᡣ𐭩: How to reach me: g-mail/via messenger